BettercareHealth/bettercare/nc/nc-7.md

 The method of using a servocontrolled incubator is as follows:

 1. Clean and re-assemble the incubator, plug in the power lead at the wall and switch on the wall plug and incubator as mentioned above for manual closed incubators.
-2. Switch the controls to manual (AIR) and preheat the incubator to 37 °C.
+2. Switch the controls to manual (AIR) and preheat the incubator to 37&nbsp;°C.
 3. Place the infant in the warm incubator and attach the temperature probe to the infant’s skin.
 Make sure that the cable from the skin probe is correctly plugged into the incubator.
 4. Switch the incubator controls from manual (AIR) to servocontrolled (SKIN).
-Set the required skin temperature to 36.5 °C on the control panel.
+Set the required skin temperature to 36.5&nbsp;°C on the control panel.
 The actual skin temperature will be displayed on the panel.
 If the incubator gets too hot an alarm will sound.
 5. After 30 minutes check that the infant’s skin temperature is the same as the required temperature.
 If not, then the skin probe is not correctly applied or the incubator is malfunctioning.
 If the skin probe comes loose the incubator will continue to warm up and the infant may become too hot (hyperthermic).

 If required, a servocontrolled incubator can be used under manual control.